bioinformatics-polito/PhyliCS/README.md

 # PhyliCS
-a Python library to explore scCNA data and quantify spatial tumor heterogeneity
+A Python library to explore scCNA data and quantify spatial tumor heterogeneity

 ## Requirements